Program director

 Graduates of the program receive excellent academic training enhanced by professional, clinical, and ministerial experience.
 The program's goal is to prepare chaplains who can model the "teaching and healing ministry of Jesus Christ," and who are trained at the highest level of Christian professionalism, in preparation for full board certification by the APC.

 Students are required to complete 2 units of clinical professional education (CPE) credits prior to graduation.
+(Four units are required for board certification.)
 As a premier teaching and research medical complex, Loma Linda University Health (LLUH) provides an excellent setting for experiencing clinical aspects of this program and is an accredited Clinical Pastoral Education (CPE) Center.
-(Students are not required to complete their clinical internships at LLU and are able to meet this requirement at any ACPE-approved site in North America.
+(Students are not required to complete all of their clinical internships at LLU and are able to meet this requirement at any ACPE-approved site in North America.
 Visit the ACPE-approved centers web page here to view a list of available sites.
-Separate application, fees, and acceptance procedures are required for this component of the program.)
-To increase diverse learning experiences, students are requested to complete a maximum of 2 CPE units at Loma Linda University Medical Center.
+Separate application, fees, and acceptance procedures are required for this component of the program, including at LLUH.)

 All courses are taught from a Christian perspective.
 Students from more than 65 religions and 80 countries study here.
 A mutual and shared respect for various cultures and beliefs is emphasized on campus and in the classroom.
 Small class sizes allow for specified instruction and personal growth.